For the longest time, SaaS businesses relied on Google and Youtube ads to acquire MQLs and SQLs.

-Especially when you use personalized recommendations based on things you know your user likes, these types of messages can help you quickly close deals with high-priority or highly responsive users who are more likely than others to respond to a personalized message or recommendation.
+Especially when you use personalized recommendations based on things you know your user likes, these types of messages can help you quickly close deals with high-priority or highly responsive users.

 4- Any opportunity of additional value

-In-app marketing works best when it is at the right time and the context.
+In-app marketing works best when it is at the right time and in the context.

-Analyzing user behaviour and finding points where a user might need that extra feature, or a switch to the bigger feature is your best bet.
+Analyzing user behavior and finding points where a user might need that extra feature or a switch to the bigger feature is your best bet.